 Do you have a house to sell?
 Perhaps you’re thinking about selling, and maybe you’re thinking about seller financing.
-But if you have a mortgage on your house, you might be wondering, “can i do owner financing in NC & NJ if i have a mortgage on the property?”
+But if you have a mortgage on your house, you might be wondering, “Can I do owner financing in if i have a mortgage on the property?”
 We get this question a lot so we decided to answer that question here… Keep reading in this blog post and we’ll answer that question and give you some strategies to move forward…

 You have options